- General questions

 Temporary over voltages (TOVs) are oscillatory

 phase-to-ground or phase-to-phase overvoltages that can last as little as a few seconds or as long as several minutes.
 Sources of TOV’s include fault reclosing, load switching, ground impedance shifts, single-phase faults and ferroresonance effects to name a few.
 Due to their potentially high voltage and long duration, TOV’s can be very detrimental to MOV-based SPD’s.
 An extended TOV can cause permanent damage to an SPD and render the unit inoperable.
-Note that while UL 1449 (3rd Edition) ensures that the SPD will not create a safety hazard under these conditions, SPDs are not designed to protect against TOVs.
+Note that while ANSI/UL 1449 ensures that the SPD will not create a safety hazard under these conditions; SPDs are typically not designed to protect downstream equipment from a TOV event.

-While conceptually an surge protective device (SPD) with a larger energy rating will be better,comparing SPD energy (Joule) ratings can be misleading.
+While conceptually a surge protective device (SPD) with a larger energy rating will be better, comparing SPD energy (Joule) ratings can be misleading.
 More reputable manufactures no longer provide energy ratings.
 The energy rating is the sum of surge current, surge duration, and SPD clamping voltage.

 In comparing two products, the lower rated device would be better if this was as a result of a lower clamping voltage, while the large energy device would be preferable if this was as a result of a larger surge current being used.
-There is no clear standard for SPD energy measurement, and manufacturers have been known to use long tail pulses to provide larger results.
+There is no clear standard for SPD energy measurement, and manufacturers have been known to use long tail pulses to provide larger results misleading the end users.

 Lightning-induced surge currents are characterized as having very rapid rising “front edges” and long decaying “tails”.
 To a first approximation, the first number in each example of the above surge waveforms signifies the time taken for the surge to reach 90% of its peak value, and the second number, the time taken for this surge to decay from its peak to its half way value.
 These times are measured in microseconds,although convention does not require that this unit appear after the wave shape.
 The ratio between these different waveforms is a complicated function based on the integration of the energy content.

-Ideally, protection should be installed at the main service entrance as close to the N-G (neutral-to-ground) bond as possible.
-This will ensure that surge energies are routed to earth by the most direct path.
-In larger facilities where distances between this primary protection and the equipment being protected are long, it is also good practice to provide point-of-use protection as close to the terminals of the equipment as possible.
+Ideally, protection should always be installed at the main service entrance.
+This will ensure that externally generated surge energies are routed to earth by the most direct path.
+In larger facilities where distances between this primary protection and the equipment being protected are long, it is also good practice to provide another layer of protection closer to the equipment to be protected.
+Point -of-use protection will provide the maximum level of protection possible.

-Underground cables offer greater isolation to the effects of lightning when compared to aerial cables, however they are still subject to induced electromagnetic coupling of energy from nearby ground flashes.
-As such,surge protection should be installed on facilities supplied by both, overhead and underground, power feeders.
+Underground cables do offer greater isolation to the effects of lightning when compared to aerial cables; however they are still subject to induced electromagnetic coupling of energy from nearby ground flashes.
+As such, surge protection should be installed on facilities supplied by both, overhead and/or underground, power feeders.

 When a large amount of energy is rapidly deposited into the ground by a cloud-to-ground lightning strike or by an electrical fault on a utility power system, the ground potential at this injection point rises to a higher level with respect to the more distant ground.